denv

 Installation

-The most recent installation can be obtained by running the install script in the GitHub repository.
+The most recent version can be obtained by running the install script in the GitHub repository.

 One can pass parameters to the install script by providing extra options to sh